rohansamuel99/CVE_Tracker/README.md

 # CVE Tracker

-A medium-difficulty cybersecurity portfolio project that fetches recent vulnerabilities from the [National Vulnerability Database (NVD)](https://nvd.nist.gov) and displays them in an interactive dashboard.
+A cybersecurity portfolio project that fetches recent vulnerabilities from the [National Vulnerability Database (NVD)](https://nvd.nist.gov) and displays them in an interactive dashboard.

 Built with **Next.js 16**, **React 19**, and **Tailwind CSS**.
 No TypeScript — plain JavaScript throughout.